zsiki/GeoEasy/doc/step_by_step.rst

 	RMS=0.003

-The results are sent to the *Calculation results* window.
+The results are printed in the *Calculation results* window.
 Beside the equation of the line the direction and correlation are also calculated.
 From the table of the point-line distances (*dist*) can be read.